StablexUI/Hml/README.md

 And run it with `haxe hml.hxml` before `haxe build.hxml`.

-Usage with OpenFL and NME
+Using with OpenFL and NME
 -------------------------
-Add to yor project configuration file this section:
+Add to your project configuration file this section:
 ```xml
 <source path="hml/gen" />
 <section if="hml">